Everest Base Camp Trek-14 Days

 Accommodation :

-Hotels in Kathmandu and Hotel/Lodge/ Tea House during the trek
+3-star hotel in Kathmandu/ Tea House during the trek

 Attractions :